pbarnard1/my_fire_emblem_heroes_site/README.md

 This page will eventually be a predictor with tons of visuals for the Voting Gauntlet, a monthly event in FEH.

 ## Orb calendar
 This will contain information on the number of orbs one can earn daily in FEH.
-This will allow you to customize features like earning orbs for attaining tier 21 in Arena and getting 950 or more in Alleigance Battles.
+This will allow you to customize features like earning orbs for attaining tier 21 in Arena and getting 950 or more in Allegiance Battles.